renoua/swiftcontrol/README.md

 - indieVelo / Training Peaks
 - any other:
   - Android: you can customize simulated touch points of all your buttons in the app
-  - Desktop: you can customize the keyboard shortcuts in the app
+  - Desktop: you can customize keyboard shortcuts and mouse clicks in the app

 ## Supported Devices
 - Zwift Click